HOME > Investors > Financial Data : Management Performance/Financial Analysis

 Consolidated Operating Results

-- Safety, Quality, Compliance, Cost & Cash, Delivery & Development
+1. Safety, Quality, Compliance, Cost & Cash, and Delivery & Development

-Net sales for the consolidated fiscal year ended March 31, 2025 amounted to 825,587 million yen (down 1.3% year on year).
-Operating income amounted to 22,959 million yen (down 18.4% year on year), mainly due to the impact of a decrease in the scale of operations, despite the price pass-on measures and reductions in variable costs.
-Ordinary income amounted to 10,475 million yen (down 47.6% year on year) mainly due to the impact of foreign exchange losses.
-Loss attributable to owners of parent was 23,801 million yen (profit attributable to owners of parent of 10,568 million yen in the previous fiscal year) mainly due to extraordinary losses, and the impact of tax effects.
+Net sales for the fiscal year under review amounted to 826,344 million yen (up 0.1% year on year).
+Regarding profit and loss, although there was an impact from the decrease in scale, operating income amounted to 31,034 million yen (up 35.2% year on year), reflecting price pass-on measures and reductions in variable costs.
+Ordinary income amounted to 23,484 million yen (up 24.2% year on year), due mainly to an improvement in foreign exchange gains and losses resulting from the weaker yen, and profit attributable to owners of parent amounted to 12,871 million yen (compared with a loss attributable to owners of parent of 23,801 million yen in the previous fiscal year), reflecting the impact of tax effect accounting in the Japan segment, among other factors.

 Operating results by reporting segment (company location) were as follows: